Tymek/js-mcp/README.md

-# Test MCP Server
+# JS Development MCP Server

 A Model Context Protocol (MCP) server for simplified JS/TS development.
 It allows you to run npm scripts in VSCode copilot without requiring manual terminal command approval every time – just the first time.
-Plus it provides **enhanced discovery capabilities** for increased agent awareness.
+Plus it provides **enhanced discovery capabilities**.
+Increased agent awareness means faster iteration.

-Warning: This has a YOLO vibe coding factor of 8/10 – No warranty if this breaks your project, computer, or your life, but it _probably_ won't.
+Warning: Using this has a YOLO vibe coding factor of 8/10 – No warranty if this breaks your project, computer, or your life, but it _probably_ won't.

 ## Features